POLTER: Policy Trajectory Ensemble Regularization for Unsupervised Reinforcement Learning: Results

-If we apply the insights from \cref{fig:results_alpha_sweep}, we can improve the performance of the three evaluated algorithms even further by tuning $\alpha$ to the locomotion and manipulation domains.
+If we apply the insights from \cref{fig:results_alpha_sweep}, we can improve the performance of the three evaluated algorithms even further by tuning $\alpha$ to the locomotion and manipulation domains\footnote{\revt{Tuning here means selecting the best performing $\alpha$ from the previously evaluated grid sweep.}}.
 For the results in \cref{fig:results_tuned_iqm}, we set $\alpha$ for \ac{ProtoRL} to $1.0/2.0$ (locomotion/manipulation), for \ac{RND} to $2.0/8.0$ and for \ac{CIC} to $0.0/4.0$.
-We call the tuned variants \ac{ProtoRL}+\smaller{POLTER*} {}, \ac{RND}+\smaller{POLTER*} {}\xspace and \ac{CIC}+\smaller{POLTER*} {}.
-Note that our regularization complements the discriminator loss of \ac{CIC} which is set to $0.9/0.0$ on the two domain categories.
+We call the tuned variants \ac{ProtoRL}+POLTER*, \ac{RND}+POLTER*\xspace and \ac{CIC}+POLTER*.
+Note that our regularization complements the discriminator loss of \ac{CIC}, which is set to $0.9/0.0$ on the two domain categories.
 These optimized settings lead to a new state-of-the-art in the \ac{URLB} of $0.84$ \ac{IQM}.
 We note that previous state-of-the-art methods such as \ac{CIC} are also tuned based on the domain of the task and that this experiment allows for a fair comparison.